neo-ngd/NEO-Tutorial/en/6-persistence/README.md

 }
 ```

+#### Address
-UInt160 is used for contract hashes, and these resulting hashes are used to build an address.
+UInt160 is used for contract hashes and the resulting hash is used to build the address.
-The address is the script-hash of the contract encoded in Bas58 prefixed with the contract version, currently `0x23`.
+The address is the script-hash of the contract, encoded in Bas58 prefixed with the contract version, currently `0x23`.

 ![address](persistence_address.png)

 #### Address conversion in code